 BIO

 [New York Spin] “This engrossing, imagistic portrait of the city and its denizens should prove a welcome short addition to fest and arty cable lineups," wrote Ronnie Scheib in Variety.
 “It shows filmmaking talent."
-Carole Dean, director of Roy W. Dean Foundation, New York.
-I Press
+Carole Dean, director Roy W. Dean Foundation, New York I Press

-“There is a drive to craft stories, connect ideas, and explore the invisible.
+“There is a drive to craft stories, connect ideas, and search the invisible.
 It’s a way of being in the world.”

-Cuba 15 was a standout success, with LA Times calling it "as delightful as anything I've seen upon a television screen."
-Amy Taubin of The Village Voice praised its protagonist, saying, "We learn more from her in 15 minutes than from a half-dozen feature documentaries."
-Pedro produced Cuba 15 by Elizabeth Schub, which won the Jury and Audience Awards for Best Short Film at Berlinale (Panorama), screened at over 40 festivals, and aired on POV (PBS).
-He also collaborated in projects produced by Steven Soderbergh and Spike Lee; as well as for NBC's Saturday Night Live, Time Warner, Vivendi Universal, and The Rockefeller Foundation.
-He co-produced Forgetful, featuring Gal Soler and Ana Torrent, which won 16 awards.
+Cuba 15 was another standout success.
+The LA Times described it as “as delightful as anything I’ve seen upon a television screen,” while Amy Taubin of The Village Voice praised its protagonist: “We learn more from her in 15 minutes than from a half-dozen feature documentaries.”
+Valiente produced Cuba 15 by Elizabeth Schub, which won both the Jury and Audience Awards for Best Short Film at Berlinale (Panorama) and screened at more than 40 festivals.
+He also collaborated on projects produced by Steven Soderbergh and Spike Lee, and worked with NBC’s Saturday Night Live, Time Warner, Vivendi Universal, and The Rockefeller Foundation.
+He co-produced Forgetful, featuring Ana Torrent and Gal Soler, which won 16 awards.

-In performing arts, Pedro collaborated for three years on video design for The Days Before DDDIII by Robert Wilson, with text by Umberto Eco and music by Ryuichi Sakamoto, featuring Fiona Shaw and Isabella Rossellini at Lincoln Center.
-Pedro also authored a PhD dissertation that became a book series on Wilson's creative process.
-He participated in workshops with The Wooster Group, Trisha Brown Dance Company, and Atsushi Takenouchi; and presented Kazuo Ohno's Butoh at Mexico's National Center for the Arts.
-In Madrid, he coordinated a theater-dance company inspired by Joan Brossa, and directed a university theater company that made an early use of video on stage, premiering works by Bernard-Marie Koltès, Sergi Belbel, and Julio Cortázar.
+In performing arts, Valiente collaborated for three years on video design for The Days Before DDDIII by Robert Wilson, with text by Umberto Eco and music by Ryuichi Sakamoto, featuring Fiona Shaw and Isabella Rossellini at Lincoln Center.
+He also authored a PhD dissertation that became a book series on Wilson’s creative process.
+He trained with The Wooster Group, Trisha Brown Dance Company, and Atsushi Takenouchi, and presented Kazuo Ohno’s Butoh at Mexico’s National Center for the Arts.
+In Madrid, he coordinated a theater-dance company inspired by Joan Brossa, and directed a theater company that pioneered the use of multimedia on stage in Madrid’s university, premiering works by Bernard-Marie Koltès, Sergi Belbel, and Julio Cortázar.

-Pedro's work includes roles as International Relations director at New York Film Academy, Film MOOC collaborator for edX's MIT/Harvard University, BA (Hons) Contemporary Media Practice program leader at Arts University Plymouth (UK), and European Project media director at Universidad Carlos III de Madrid.
-He has lectured internationally mostly at Tecnológico de Monterrey in Mexico.
-Pedro holds a PhD in Audiovisual Creativity and Production, alongside MA's in Cinema Studies and Journalism.
-He has received training in Film, Photography, Writing, Theater/Dance (NY), and Visual Art (UK)."
+Valiente has also held roles in higher education: International Relations Director at New York Film Academy; Program Leader of BA (Hons) Contemporary Media Practice at Arts University Plymouth (UK); and Media Director for a European arts project at Universidad Carlos III de Madrid.
+He has contributed to edX MIT/Harvard University’s Film MOOC and lectured internationally, including at Tecnológico de Monterrey in Mexico.
+He holds a PhD in Audiovisual Creativity and Production, and MAs in Cinema Studies and Journalism, and training in filmmaking, performing arts, and visual arts in the US and UK."
 I IMDb

 WORK